djalbat/murmuration/README.md

 ### Running queries

 Two functions are provided, namely `query()` and `execute()`.
-The former returns an error and an array of rows returned by the query by way of a callback, the latter only an error.
+The former returns an error and an array of rows returned by the query by way of a callback, the latter only an error by way of a callback.
 Otherwise their signatures are the same:

 ```js
 const sql = ...;